-“Wanna ditch a connection?
-Sometimes you need to give someone the boot.
-Maybe it’s a colleague, a competitor, an ex or just someone you don’t want to be associated with.
-Getting rid of them is easy as pie.
 Even better, they won’t know you’ve given them the heave-ho.
-How to wield this magic?
+How do you wield this magic?
 When you’re logged into LinkedIn, Select Contacts in the main navigation bar.
-At the far right, you’ll see two options: Add connections and Remove connections.
-Click Remove connections, check the box next to the contact’s name and click OK.
+You’ll see two options at the far right: Add connections and Remove connections.
+Click Remove Connections, check the box next to the contact’s name, and click OK.

 Hide your status updates

 Sometimes, it makes sense to operate in stealth mode.
 If you’re connecting with new business prospects or making changes to your profile in preparation for job seeking, you may not want to broadcast that activity to your network.
 Click the drop-down menu under your name in the top right corner of the page, then select Settings.
 Click Turn on/off your activity broadcasts under Privacy Controls in the profile section.
 Uncheck the box that appears in the pop-up window and click Save Settings.
 Easy as can be, and now you’re flying below the radar.

 One tip: remember to turn this setting back on as soon as you’re done; otherwise, you’ll be invisible on LinkedIn, which negates the whole point!

 Get a custom URL

 It’s much easier to publicize your LinkedIn profile with a customized URL rather than the clunky combination of numbers that LinkedIn automatically assigns when you sign up.
 Plus, using a consistent name across your social networks (and you should) is a great way to boost your “brand awareness.”
 Laugh, if you will, but it’s essential to networking.
 And when it comes to networking, do you want anything less than a custom URL on your business card?
 I think not.

 Log in click Profile > Edit Profile in the main navigation bar.